AmlanJSarmah/animating-donut/README.md

 ### Installation

-Download the source code navigate to the folder where the source file "donut.c" is present and run "gcc donut.c -lm -o donut".
+Download the source code navigate to the folder where the source file "donut.c" is present and run

+> gcc donut.c -lm -o donut

+This will create a object file that we can execute!